campos20/react-pixel-draw/README.md

 Squared tilling for the plane.
 This is just a training with react.
+You can see a living version [here](https://campos20.github.io/react-pixel-tilling/).

 # Getting started